Robert John Sholl: 1870–1886

-Penelope and Edward Scott later moved to England, where one of their sons, Dr Frank Sholl Scott (1886–1952), and one of their grandsons (RJ Sholl's great grandson), Dr Edward Keith Scott (1918–1995), both became members of the English national rugby team and medical practitioners.
+Penelope and Edward Scott later moved to England, where one of their sons, Dr Frank Sholl Scott (1886–1952), and one of their grandsons (R. J. Sholl's great grandson), Dr Edward Keith Scott (1918–1995), both became members of the English national rugby team and medical practitioners.

 Posthumous honours and memorials

 Sholl is the subject of the "1866" plaque, among the 150 St George's Terrace Commemorative Plaques, placed in 1979 to commemorate the sesquicentenary of European settlement in WA.